 Shown below is an example status (DS) response in SEATERM that corresponds to the setup shown in the Configuration dialog box above.
-Shown below the appropriate lines are the commands used in SEATERM to modify the setup of parameters critical to use of the SBE 49 with SEASAVE, as well as any explanatory information.
+Shown below the appropriate lines are the commands used in SEATERM to modify the setup of parameters critical to use of the SBE 49 with Seasave, as well as any explanatory information.

-''' SBE 49 FastCAT V 1.2 SERIAL NO. 0055
+SBE 49 FastCAT V 1.2 SERIAL NO. 0055

-number of scans to average = 1 (Scans to average [NAvg=] must match Scans to average in .con file.)
+number of scans to average = 1

+(Scans to average [NAvg=] must match Scans to average in .con or .xmlcon file.)

 pressure sensor = strain gauge, range = 1000.0

 minimum cond freq = 3000, pump delay = 30 sec

 start sampling on power up = yes

-output format = raw HEX (Output format must be set to raw Hex [OutputFormat=0] to acquire data in SEASAVE.)
+output format = raw HEX

+(Output format must be set to raw Hex [OutputFormat=0] to acquire data

+in Seasave.)

 temperature advance = 0.0625 seconds

 celltm alpha = 0.03

 celltm tau = 7.0

-real-time temperature and conductivity correction disabled '''
+real-time temperature and conductivity correction disabled

-Section 4: Configure Inputs, Part II - Calibration Coefficients
+Section 4: Configure Inputs, Part II -Calibration Coefficients

-Setup of all parameters in Configure Inputs, including the name and location of the selected .con file, is included in the SEASAVE program setup (.psa) file.
-To save the setup, you must save the .psa file (File menu / Save Setup File) before exiting SEASAVE.

-This section describes the calculation and/or source of the calibration coefficients for the configuration (.con) file, for each type of sensor supported by Sea-Bird CTDs.
-SEASAVE uses the sensor calibration coefficients to convert the raw data stream into engineering units for display during real-time data acquisition.
+Setup of all parameters in Configure Inputs, including the name and location of the selected .con or .xmlcon file, is included in the Seasave program setup (.psa) file.
+To save the setup, you must save the .psa file (File menu / Save Setup File) before exiting Seasave.
+This section describes the calculation and/or source of the calibration coefficients for the configuration (.con or .xmlcon) file, for each type of sensor supported by Sea-Bird CTDs.
+Seasave uses the sensor calibration coefficients to convert the raw data stream into engineering units for display during real-time data acquisition.
 This section covers:

-- Accessing calibration coefficient dialog boxes - Using the Import and Export buttons in the calibration coefficient dialog boxes - Calibration coefficients for frequency sensors - Calibration coefficients for A/D count sensors - Calibration coefficients for voltage sensors
+- Accessing calibration coefficient dialog boxes - Using the Import and Export buttons in the calibration coefficient dialog boxes - Calibration coefficients for frequency sensors - Calibration coefficients for A/D count sensors - Calibration coefficients for voltage sensors - Calibration coefficients for RS-232 sensors

-For all other details on the setup of the .con file, see Section 3: Configure Inputs, Part I - Instrument .con File.
+For all other details on the setup of the .con or .xmlcon file, see Section 3: Configure Inputs, Part I - Instrument Configuration (.con or .xmlcon file).